DanielMode/CRCBackend/README.md

 - Terraform
 - GitHub account with repository access

-**Manual Setup Steps**:
+**Manual Setup Steps**
-Before running Terraform, you’ll need to:
+- Before running Terraform, you’ll need to:

    - Create an S3 bucket for the Terraform state file and another for the zipped Lambda function.
    - Set up a DynamoDB table for state locking.
 These resources should be configured manually through the AWS console.

 ## Installation and Setup